AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| Strategic Requirements
 ------------------------------

+**Action associated with QO-CDR5:  consider addition of section 0/rationale which presents vision and goals in the most sales-savvy way.**

 Principal design goals are as follows:

 - Provision of "formal analysis" as defined by DO-333, which states